Harnaam Kaur

-Harnaam Kaur (born 29 November 1990) is a British social media personality, postpartum coach, life coach and motivational speaker.
+Harnaam Kaur (born 29 November 1990) is a British social media personality, postpartum coach, life coach, and motivational speaker.

 Early life

-Kaur was born in Slough on 29 November 1990 in what she describes as "a traditional Punjabi family".
+Kaur was born in Slough, Berkshire on 29 November 1990 in what she describes as "a traditional Punjabi family".
 At the age of 12, Kaur was diagnosed with polycystic ovary syndrome (PCOS), which is due to elevated androgens (male hormones) in females.
 One of the symptoms of PCOS is hirsutism, or the ability to grow excessive facial and body hair.
 Kaur is able to grow a full beard as a result of her condition.
 While Kaur initially attempted to remove her facial hair due to constant bullying, she has grown to embrace her unconventional appearance and has become a spokesperson for the body positivity movement.
 In an interview with Rock N Roll Bride, Kaur reflects on her decision to keep her beard: "I decided to keep my beard and step forward against society's expectations of what a woman should look like.
 Today I am not suicidal and I do not self-harm.
 Today I am happy living as a young beautiful bearded woman.
-I have realised that this body is mine, I own it, I do not have any other body to live in so I may as well love it unconditionally."
+I have realised that this body is mine, I own it, I do not have any other body to live in so I may as well love it unconditionally".